skagitpublishing/connextCMS/README.md

 ### Build from Source
 Complete instructions for building from source are still in the process of being written, but the general outline is as follows:
- 1. Intall [KeystoneJS](https://github.com/keystonejs/keystone) and get it operational.
+ 1. Install [KeystoneJS](https://github.com/keystonejs/keystone) and get it operational.
  2. Clone this repository.
  3. Run the _copy-keystone_ and _merge-connextcms-keystone_ scripts.